 About half of doctors admit to intentionally deceiving patients by prescribing placebos, but might the ends justify the means?

-A controversial paper was recently published arguing that it's not only OK for doctors to lie to patients, but that we have a duty to deceive.
-Unlike what you see on television, roughly half the time a patient walks into a doctor's office, a firm diagnosis cannot be made.
-Half the time the doctor doesn't know what's going on.
-So why not give the patient a sugar pill, a homeopathic remedy—which is often just that, an actual sugar pill, or a flower remedy, whatever it takes.
-Just because they don't work better than placebo, doesn't mean they don't work.
-Certainly safer than prescribing an actual drug.
-"For a thousand years the action of the placebo has made vast numbers of patients feel better" so why stop now?
+A controversial paper was published in the American Journal of Bioethics arguing that it’s not only OK for doctors to lie to patients, but that we have a “duty to deceive.”
+Unlike what you see on television, roughly half the time a patient walks into a doctor’s office, a firm diagnosis cannot be made.
+Half the time the doctor doesn’t know what’s going on.
+So why not give the patient a sugar pill, such as a homeopathic remedy—which is often just that, an actual sugar pill—or something like a Bach flower remedy?
+Just because they don’t work better than placebo, doesn’t mean they don’t work (see my video Is Homeopathy Just Placebo?).

-Those on the pro-truth side of the fence argue that first of all, placebos aren't necessarily always safe.
-The sugar in the sugar pills is typically lactose, milk sugar, for which most of humanity is intolerant after infancy.
+Those on the pro-truth side of the fence argue that first of all, placebos aren’t necessarily always safe.
+The sugar in the sugar pills is typically lactose (milk sugar), for which most of humanity is intolerant after infancy.
 There was a famous cancer drug trial in which the chemotherapy caused a surprising reduction in nausea and vomiting compared to placebo, but that may have been because it was compared to a placebo made out of lactose.
+See my video Infant Nearly Killed by Homeopathy for an extreme example of this.

 So how many doctors lie to their patients?
-About half, of surveyed internal medicine doctors and rheumatologists in the United States report prescribing placebo treatments on a regular basis.
+About half of surveyed internal medicine doctors and rheumatologists in the United States report prescribing placebo treatments on a regular basis.
 Similar numbers have been found in Canada, Europe, Israel, and New Zealand.
+See my video The Lie That Heals: Should Doctors Give Placebos? to see the studies themselves.

-"Prescribing placebo treatments seems to be common and is viewed as ethically permissible.
-It's ironic that physicians often condemn alternative medicine quacks for giving useless remedies when they themselves do the same thing.
-As one physician commented, “The vow we take is the Hippocratic oath—not the hypocritical one.”
+Surveys show that prescribing placebo treatments seems to be common and is viewed as ethically permissible by physicians.
+I personally find it ironic that physicians often condemn alternative medicine quacks for giving useless remedies when they themselves do the same thing.
+As one physician commented, “The vow we take is the Hippocratic oath—not the hypocritic one.”

 What does everyone think about this practice?
 Would you want to be lied to by your doctor if it would help make you better?